Twr y Felin Hotel, St Davids, Pembrokeshire

 Wild Meadow Shepherd’s Hut, Presteigne, Powys

-Go back to basics and let nature provide the entertainment at Wild Meadow’s beautiful Shepherd’s Hut.
+Go back to basics and let nature provide the entertainment at the beautiful Wild Meadow Shepherd’s Hut.
 Find it parked among three and a half acres of lush meadows and orchards, inviting you to escape the hustle and bustle of normal life for something altogether more tranquil and romantic.
 There’s a full-sized double bed inside and maps, games and binoculars to facilitate exploration of the outside.
 Just pack a sense of adventure!

 Ynyshir, near Machynlleth, Powys

-Queen Victoria succumbed to the charms of Ynyshir – she loved the abundance of birds on the estate (immediately behind the house is a Royal Society for the Protection of Birds reserve) and kept Ynyshir as a hunting lodge.
+Queen Victoria succumbed to the charms of Ynyshir – she loved the abundance of birds on the estate (immediately behind the house is a RSPB Ynys-hir Nature Reserve) and kept Ynyshir as a hunting lodge.
 Parts of the property date back to the 15th century.
 Since its royal owner, further well-known people have stayed at Ynyshir, including the actor Richard Gere.
-Bring a large appetite for dinner; Ynyshir holds a Michelin star and chef Gareth Ward shows off fantastic fresh and local ingredients with every dish.
+Bring a large appetite for dinner; Ynyshir holds two Michelin stars and chef Gareth Ward shows off fantastic fresh and local ingredients with every dish.

 Llangoed Hall, Llyswen, Powys